Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 top of page

-From the trail junction near the Wrecked Ranch House we turn left to continue hiking South on the Tahoe to Yosemite Trail towards Rock Lake.
+From the trail junction South of the Wrecked Ranch House we Southbound hikers on the Tahoe to Yosemite Trail turn left (East by the Compass) to continue hiking South on the TYT towards Rock Lake.

-Though we turned East by the Compass at the ranch house junction, we are heading South on the Tahoe to Yosemite Trail.
+Though we turn East by the Compass at the ranch house junction, we are heading South on the Tahoe to Yosemite Trail.

-As we walk past the South side of Duck Lake looking Left, or North across Duck Lake, we will see various granite formations and mounds decorating the scenic South shore of the lake.
+As we hike past the South shore of Duck Lake looking Left, or North across Duck Lake, we see various granite formations and mounds under the thin canopy of trees all decorating the scenic South shore of the lake.

-Nestled within their folds are a few nice places to camp or take a break, though the low water quality at Duck Lake is an issue.
+Nestled within the folds of this rocky terrain are a few great places to camp or take a break, though the low water quality at Duck Lake is an issue, especially late in Summer when the water is low.

 See the Duck Lake Notes below, about the camping and water quality issues at Duck Lake.